Salary Survey Icon

 Should you be Paid for a Dental Working Interview?

 Dental hygienists need to be paid for their time during a working interview.
 By law, hygienists should be paid at least minimum wage for the state they are working in.
-However, hourly rates can be negotiated by the dentist and hygienist.
+Hourly rates, however, can be negotiated by the dentist and hygienist.
 The pay rate should be negotiated when the working interview is first requested.
 You should receive a statement indicating that you are being paid for a working interview on XYZ date, at a rate of $XYZ.
 You are providing services and production for that dental practice, so you should be paid accordingly.

 Understandably, negotiating your working interview pay may feel intimidating and uncomfortable to discuss with a potential employer.
 However, this is not taboo!
 Do your homework and research the average pay rate in your area.
 Utilize DentalPost’s Salary Survey, and also talk with other hygienists in your area to get their take.